 “We believe in God, the Eternal Father, and in His Son, Jesus Christ, and in the Holy Ghost.” – First Article of Faith

 With over 100 different Latter Day Saint/Mormon denominations, there are widely differing views of the nature of God.
 These range from the traditional Trinitarian views given us by the Catholics to rather bizarre ideas, like the Adam-God theory.
+In truth, the God or Gods we all worship are defined in the 10 circles of the Kabbalah’s tree of life.
+How we view God depends on how one views the tree.
 Here we will attempt to go over the evolution of the Retored Gospel’s views on deity.

 The trinity is a concept easy to explain, but hard to understand.
 The general teaching is that the Father is the Son is the Holy Spirit, but at the same time the Father is not the Son is not the Holy Spirit.
 How this works is a mystery that humans, by our finite nature, cannot understand.
 This view was first accepted by the Catholics, and passed on to Protestant Christians.
 Most of the world’s Christians still hold this popular view today.

-The original Church of Jesus Christ presumed the trinitarian view, until the Doctrine and Covenants were sustained in 1835.
+The original Church of Christ presumed the trinitarian view, until about 1832.
+Officially the trinitarian view ended when the Doctrine and Covenants were sustained in 1835.
 The “Doctrine” portion of this book of scripture was what is now known as the Lectures on Faith.
 Here, the movement was changed to reflect Joseph Smith’s understanding of his first vision, where filled by the Holy Spirit he saw God the Father and Son surrounded by angels.
 This new view fit in relation to the New Testament, or rather his and Rigdon’s view of it at the time.
 (See “God the Father, God the Son” below.)

-Today, there are Latter Day Saint denominations that still worship the traditional Christian trinity, including Community of Christ, the second largest Mormon denomination.
+Today, there are Latter Day Saint denominations that still worship the traditional Christian trinity, including Community of Christ, the second largest Latter Day Saint denomination.

 God the Father, God the Son